Jiaxin-Qian/BIMM-143/README.md

 >How to merge git repo

 > add class folders:
-1. copy into the folder
+1. copy into the folder, change output to "github_document"
 2. add to stage
 3. commited
 4. pushed